YirongMao/NAN/README.md

 NAN:

 ## Train and Test
-1. Before to train the model, please download the face features from BaiduYun() and put the unzipped data in the directory of ./data/IJBA/.
+1. Before to train the model, please download face features from BaiduYun() and put the unzipped data into ./data/IJBA/.
 The features are extracted by ResNet34 model trained on WebFace dataset with only Softmax Loss.

 2. run ./prepare_data/dataset_IJBA.py to prepare the train and test data for IJB-A dataset.